 - This is what a blank activity would look like the very first time the application is opened.

 - Top right corner are two buttons; a white circle with a red dot inside it and to its right a grey square.
 The circular button is used to start recoding a route, while the square button ends the route entirely.

+Talk extensively about the start recording and stop recording buttons.
+This caused confusion earlier.

+When you want to start recording the route, you press the start button.

+You don’t have to press stop recording if you have stopped, only when you are finished with your excursion.

+You can not start recording, then stop, then travel some distance and start recording again.
+If you do, the route displayed will show a straight line from where you stopped to where you started the second time.

+The route must be a continuous journey – from start to stop.

 New Excursion